JennicaLeClerc/demos/week4/p1-sample-readme.md

 - #### @Column(name = "column_name)
   - Indicates that the Annotated field is a column in the table with the name 'column_name'
 - #### @Setter(name = "column_name")
-  - Indicates that the anotated method is a setter for 'column_name'.
+  - Indicates that the annotated method is a setter for 'column_name'.
 - #### @Getter(name = "column_name")
-  - Indicates that the anotated method is a getter for 'column_name'.
+  - Indicates that the annotated method is a getter for 'column_name'.
 - #### @PrimaryKey(name = "column_name")
   - Indicates that the annotated field is the primary key for the table.
 - #### @SerialKey(name = "column_name")